SModelS/smodels.github.io/relstaterr123/README.md

-# Plots of relative statistical errors
+# Plots of relative statistical errors, database v1.2.3
 as of Sat Jun 13 13:29:03 2020

 ## stats